 - Squeeze the juice from one lemon and add to shaker cup.

 - Add turmeric and black pepper.

-- Shake it all up!
+- Shake it all up and take your shot!

 Shake the shaker bottle and then pour the shot.
 Take the shot immediately after it's poured to prevent excess turmeric sticking to the bottom of the shot glass.